-UNCLEAR BUDGET – Budget?
+Unclear Budget – Budget?
 What Budget?

 Event budgets today are shrinking and event planners have to get creative and do more, with much less.
 It would be great if we were all able to plan and host an event without a budget – the possibilities would be endless.

 - Set a clear budget limit for your event

-- Track your expenses as you go
+- Track your expenses as you go.

-POOR TIME MANAGEMENT – So much to do, so little time..
+Poor Time Management – So much to do, so little time.

-So, how can we stay on top of our planning game?
+How can we stay on top of our planning game?

-MURPHY’S LAW – Anything that can go wrong, will go wrong
+Murphy’s Law – Anything that can go wrong, will go wrong.

-The first item that springs to mind here is last minute changes that, when they occur, seem like the end of the world (and your event).
+The first item that springs to mind here is last-minute changes that, when they occur, seem like the end of the world (and your event).

 So, how to we challenge Murphy?

 - Take a breath.
 We cannot predict the future – but plan for the worst and hope for the best!

-TOO FEW TEAM MEMBERS – Not enough hands to get the job done
+Too Few Team Members – Not enough hands to get the job done.

-Not all organisations have an event team dedicated to planning their events.
+Not all organizations have an event team dedicated to planning their events.
 Sometimes it’s a one-person army tackling the annual conference and other times it’s a team of ten devoted souls working towards an exhibition.

 - Ask for help when you need it

 - Be a team player

 - Buy coffee and muffins to say thanks!

-PURPOSELESS EVENT – So just a party, really.
+Purposeless Event – So just a party, really.

-Let’s be honest..
-An event without a ‘real’ purpose is just a party.
+Let’s be honest… an event without a ‘real’ purpose is just a party.
 Also, it is quite a waste of effort and time.

 How does one determine the purpose of an event?

 - Why are those particular guests being invited to your event?

-2- What should your event mean to them?
+- What should your event mean to them?
 What will it bring them?

 - Don’t over complicate things.
 Just make sure your guests know why they are attending your event and that their attendance is valued and appreciated.

-CARELESS MISTAKES – Some things simply are avoidable
+Careless Mistakes – Some things simply are avoidable.

 Things sometimes slip through the cracks and are forgotten, only to be remembered at the very last possible minute.
-The secret to mitigating simple mistakes in your event planning is to well, have a solid plan.
+The secret to mitigating simple mistakes in your event planning is too well, have a solid plan.

 - Create an in-depth event plan that describes what needs to be done, when and by whom (in detail)

 - Make sure you and your team all understand the plan and are ready to commit to it

 - Simple mistakes can happen, we’re only human – so dust yourself off and keep going!

-NOT ENOUGH XP – Planners with insufficient experience
+Not Enough XP – Planners with insufficient experience.

 An event team leader (or manager, depending) needs to have an overview of the workloads and schedules of their team and coordinate activities therein.
-Once your event team manager (leader) understands each team members’ capabilities it will be much easier to get task done in the most efficient and effective way possible.
+Once your event team manager (leader) understands each team members’ capabilities it will be much easier to get the task done in the most efficient and effective way possible.

 As a team manager:

 - LEAD your team – (almost) anyone can manage

 - Positive reinforcement goes a long way

 As a team member:

 - There is no ‘I’ in team

 - Work to your strengths – this is the best approach when there’s not enough time and much to do.

 It’s always nice to have a tool for everything.
-A tool to manage your budget, a tool to track your event tasks, a tool for emailing, a tool for registrations, and of course some mobile apps to keep you organised on-the-move.
+A tool to manage your budget, a tool to track your event tasks, a tool for emailing, a tool for registrations, and of course some mobile apps to keep you organized on-the-move.